 In Eclectic Horseman we present information from well-known clinicians and trainers including Buck Brannaman, Martin Black, Joe Wolter, Wendy Murdoch and Bryan Neubert.
 We also feature lesser-known clinicians, trainers and cowboys who get up and work with horses and students every day.
 Since the lesser-known clinicians, trainers and cowboys are not in the show ring, many readers may have never heard of them.
 Getting information from then can be more of a challenge, since they are not used to giving interviews or doing photo shoots.
 Yet these horse professionals have their finger on the pulse of what their students need and offer priceless insight to students to effectively help their horses.
 Also, the ideas and methods developed by horsemen and and -women over the centuries will be researched and brought to Eclectic Horseman readers.

-Here is an idea of what kinds of articles and features you can expect to see in Eclectic Horseman.
+This website gives you an idea of what kinds of articles and features you can expect to see in every issue of Eclectic Horseman Magazine.

 - Detailed step-by-step articles teaching readers how to perform specific tasks or accomplish certain goals with their horse.

 - Articles covering a variety of levels, from beginners to more advanced riders.

 - Anecdotes from talented horsemen that teach a horsemanship lesson or experience.

 - Explanation of why horses have certain reactions and why some methods are more effective.